DjangoGirls/tutorial/django_orm/README.md

 	(InteractiveConsole)
 	>>>

-You're know in Django's interactive console.
+You're now in Django's interactive console.
 It's just like Python prompt but with some additional Django magic :) You can use all Python commands here too, of course.

 ### All objects